About the Program

 The primary objective of the fellowship program is to enable trainees to become expert consultants in the principles, techniques, applications, and laboratory management of molecular genetics and genomics.
-At completion of the one-year training period, fellows are eligible for joint board-certification by the American Board of Pathology and the American Board of Medical Genetics and Genomics.
+At completion of the one-year training period, fellows are eligible for board certification by the American Board of Pathology and the American Board of Medical Genetics and Genomics.

-Fellows receive in-depth training in the principles and clinical application of major molecular and genomic techniques, including next-generation sequencing-based clinical assays (diagnostic panels, exome sequencing and RNA sequencing), cytogenomic arrays, FISH, quantitative PCR, Sanger sequencing, capillary-electrophoresis based fragment analysis, etc.
+Fellows receive in-depth training in the principles and clinical application of major molecular and genomic techniques, including next-generation DNA and RNA sequencing-based clinical assays (diagnostic panels, exome sequencing and RNA sequencing), cytogenomic arrays, FISH, quantitative PCR, Sanger sequencing, capillary-electrophoresis based fragment analysis, etc.

-Baylor College of Medicine offers an outstanding environment for translational research opportunities in cancer, genomics, medicine and computational biology relevant to academic molecular pathology.
+Baylor College of Medicine and the Texas Medical Center offers an outstanding environment for translational research opportunities in cancer, genomics, medicine and computational biology relevant to academic molecular pathology.